This Week in Sarasota: Thursday, Jan. 2 | Arts and Entertainment | Your Observer

 Call 861-1168.

-The Orfeo Trio, presented by the Sarasota Music Archive, was formed in 2012 in Wichita, Kan., where they began their career as the official Piano Trio of the Wichita State University College of Fine Arts, School of Music.
+The Orfeo Trio, presented by the Sarasota Music Archive, was formed in 2012 in Wichita, Kan., where it began its career as the official piano trio of Wichita State University College of Fine Arts, School of Music.
 The three members of the Orfeo Trio (pianist Julie Bees, cellist Leonid Shukaev and violinist Evgeny Zvonnikov) are active performers with considerable chamber music experience.

 Agatha Christie’s ‘Murder on the Orient Express’